Try JustDone

 On the flip side, false negatives happen when AI-written text gets marked as human.
 This matters less for students trying to prove they wrote something themselves, but it does raise concerns for educators relying solely on these tools to catch misconduct.
 Some tools are easier to fool than others.

-For example, lightly edited AI content can often slip past detectors.
+For example, slightly edited AI content can often slip past detectors.
 This inconsistency makes it hard to fully trust even the most sophisticated tools.

 “Artificial intelligence technology promises increased efficiency and innovation across many sectors, but it also raises important ethical concerns.
 Issues such as privacy invasion, surveillance, and the loss of human autonomy require careful consideration.
 Developing transparent AI systems with built-in accountability mechanisms is vital to balance technological advancement with respect for human rights and ethical principles.”